Crol55/Manto/README.md

 ![microservices](./images/Architecture_Diagram.png)

-#### Authorization Service
+### Authorization Service

-Its a Web Api that will alloud every user to create an account, and login, providing every user with a JWT (Json Web Token).
+This microservice is a Web API that allows clients to create an account and handle login operations.
+Upon a successful login, the service issues a JWT (JSON Web Token) to the user.

-* This service is using Assymetric encryption to generate the JWT.
+The service uses asymmetric encryption to generate JWTs, involving a pair of private and public keys.

+### Boards Service
+This microservice is a Web API that allows user to manage their boards and projects.

+This service has its own middleware, that will use the public key from the asymmetric key in order to determine if the JWT used by the user is issued by the Authentication Service.

+This service also uses ENV variables for **configuration**.
+You can check the appSettings to determine the variables it requires.

 ## Branching strategy
 All microservices will be host in a single Github repository, this is known in the IT industry as mono-repo.
 In my case I choose mono-repo because im a single person working on the whole project, so it will be easiear to handle and also to deploy changes.